snaic-org/NIM-build-tune-deploy-participant/README.md

 - **NeMo Framework**: For training and fine-tuning LLMs
 - **LoRA**: Efficient fine-tuning technique
 - **Docker**: Container-based deployment
+- **NGC (NVIDIA GPU Cloud)**: Container registry and model repository

 ## 📝 Notes

 - The workshop uses Llama 3.1 8B Instruct as the base model
+- NIM containers require significant disk space (~50GB per model)
+- First-time model downloads may take 5-10 minutes
+- Subsequent runs use cached models for faster startup

+## 🐛 Troubleshooting

+If you encounter issues:
+1. Ensure all API keys are properly set in the `.env` file
+2. Verify Docker and NVIDIA Container Runtime are installed
+3. Check that your GPU has sufficient memory (16GB+ recommended)
+4. Confirm you have enough disk space for model caching

 ## 📄 License